 The ACC offers nonprofit groups the opportunity to lease office space on the second floor of the Civic Building.
-Offices for the Daisy Mountain Veterans, ProMusica Arizona and the North Valley Posse are located in this space.
+Offices for the Daisy Mountain Veterans, Youth for Troops, ProMusica Arizona and the North Valley Posse are located in this space.

 Additionally, the Maricopa County Sheriff's Office substation (not manned) is also located at the Civic Building.